Natural catastrophes and climate change

 To assess our Property & Casualty business accurately and to structure sound risk transfer solutions, we need to clearly understand the economic impact of natural catastrophes and the effect of climate change.
 This is why we invest in proprietary, state-of-the-art natural catastrophe models and regularly collaborate with universities and scientific institutions.

 While the impact of climate change will increase gradually over the coming decades, most of our business is renewed and repriced annually, and our risk models are refined every few years.
 Risks are normally covered for 12 months (up to five years for cat bonds).
 Thus, re/insurance premiums do not reflect expected loss trends over the coming decades.
 Rather, for underwriting and risk management purposes, our models provide an estimate of the current risk.
-But as natural catastrophe losses continue to rise as a result of the different factors described above, our models will gradually factor in this trend.
+But as natural catastrophe losses continue to rise as a result of the different factors listed above, our models will gradually factor in this trend.